duc256/DH101/pages/sustainability.md

 For the make 11 project, I used sources on AI training emissions, per-prompt energy use, and data-center electricity demand.
 I mainly drew from Strubell, Ganesh, and McCallum, Google Cloud, and the International Energy Agency.
 I also used ideas from class, especially the idea that AI is not just digital but also material and extractive.

 # Personal Reflection
-This project honestly made me feel more conflicted about AI.
+The project honestly made me feel more conflicted about AI.
 I still use it a lot for school, especially for brainstorming, explaining hard ideas, and helping me get started when I am stuck.
 At the same time, I do not feel as comfortable thinking of it as a harmless tool anymore.
 It is useful, but that usefulness comes with environmental costs that are easy to ignore because they happen somewhere else.

 I do not think I am going to stop using AI, and I do not want to pretend that I will.
 What I can do is use it more intentionally.
 I want to be more aware of when I actually need it and when I am just using it because it is faster or easier.